JavaAnna/JavaAnna/README.md

-My name is Anna, I'm self-studying at the moment to become a Pentester.
+My name is Anna, I'm studying at the moment to become a Pentester.
 I am active on Hack The Box and TryHackMe, as well as researching OSINT and learning Digital Forensics as a hobby.

 I plan to write several articles in the future on Medium and my LinkedIn about everything I learn.